SouravGanesh/Azure_DE_Proj/README.md

 ## Data Ingestion and Transformation Process

 1. **Data Upload**: Import your datasets into the bronze layer.
-2. **Data Ingestion**: Employ `ingestion` scripts to move data to Databricks, transforming it for the silver layer.
+2. **Mount Storage Containers**: Use the script located in `set_up/adsl_mount_storage` to mount the Azure Storage Gen2 containers to Databricks.
-3. **Data Transformation**: Scripts transform and transition data to the silver and then gold layers in Delta format.
+3. **Data Ingestion**: Employ `ingestion` scripts to move data to Databricks, transforming it for the silver layer.

 ## Data Processing and Analytics